-5.6 ENERGY DETECT MODE
+11.5 ENERGY DETECT MODE

-When Energy Detect is enabled and there is no activity on the cable, the DP83848J will remain in a low power mode while monitoring the transmission line.
-Activity on the line will cause the DP83848J to go through a normal power up sequence.
-Regardless of cable activity, the DP83848J will occasionally wake up the transmitter to put ED pulses on the line, but will otherwise draw as little power as possible.
+When Energy Detect is enabled and there is no activity on the cable, the DP83848Q will remain in a low power mode while monitoring the transmission line.
+Activity on the line will cause the DP83848Q to go through a normal power up sequence.
+Regardless of cable activity, the DP83848Q will occasionally wake up the transmitter to put ED pulses on the line, but will otherwise draw as little power as possible.
 Energy detect functionality is controlled via register Energy Detect Control (EDCR), address 0x1Dh.

-6.0 Reset Operation
+12.0 Reset Operation

-The DP83848J includes an internal power-on reset (POR) function and does not need to be explicitly reset for normal operation after power up.
-If required during normal operation, the device can be reset by a hardware or software reset
+The DP83848Q includes an internal power-on reset (POR) function and does not need to be explicitly reset for normal operation after power up.
+If required during normal operation, the device can be reset by a hardware or software reset.

-6.1 HARDWARE RESET
+12.1 HARDWARE RESET

-A hardware reset is accomplished by applying a low pulse (TTL level), with a duration of at least 1 μ s, to the RESET_N.
+A hardware reset is accomplished by applying a low pulse (TTL level), with a duration of at least 1 μs, to the RESET_N pin.
 This will reset the device such that all registers will be reinitialized to default values and the hardware configuration values will be re-latched into the device (similar to the power-up/reset operation).

-6.2 SOFTWARE RESET
+12.2 SOFTWARE RESET

 A software reset is accomplished by setting the reset bit (bit 15) of the Basic Mode Control Register (BMCR).
-The period from the point in time when the reset bit is set to the point in time when software reset has concluded is approximately 1 μs .
+The period from the point in time when the reset bit is set to the point in time when software reset has concluded is approximately 1 us.

-The software reset will reset the device such that all registers will be reset to default values and the hardware config-
+A software reset will reset the device such that all registers will be reset to default values and the hardware configuration values will be maintained.
+Software driver code must wait 3 μs following a software reset before allowing further serial MII operations with the DP83848Q.

-7.0 Register Block
+13.0 Register Block

-Table 10.
+TABLE 10.
 Register Map